A Letter to President Lincoln

 You were such a gentle giant, caring, charismatic, and passionate, and as a leader, you did so much for our country and our people!!!
 We are so very grateful that because of your leadership, our country survived the deadliest war ever, and years later we returned to a truly United States, thanks to you.

 However, it deeply saddens me to write to you and tell you what, this country - the one you loved so much and gave your life leading and protecting, has become.
-In fact, it discourages me to advise you that much of the incredible accomplishments of your great leadership have been diminished, and in many cases are eroding away.
+In fact, it discourages me to advise you that much of the incredible accomplishments of your great leadership have been diminished and in many cases are eroding away.

 You may not know this, Mr. Lincoln, but history has recorded you as a president that “Saved the Union” and “Freed the Slaves.”
 But what did that really entail?
 It seems for you, Mr. Lincoln, that “Saving the Union” and “Freeing the Slaves” were two critical objectives which were essentially linked together as one; “The Union must be preserved in the purity of its principles as well as the integrity of its territorial parts,” you once proclaimed.
-However, if you talked to the average America today, Mr. President, they would tell you that the Union is in distress and although those slaves are free, many feel they are not treated by some, or even many, as equals.
+If you talked to the average America today, Mr. President, they would tell you that the Union is in distress and although those slaves are free, many feel they are not treated by some, or even many, as equals.
 When I think of where we are today, I remember those words you spoke, at approximately 3:00pm on Thursday November 19th, 1863, while standing in Soldiers National Cemetery, in Gettysburg, Pennsylvania: “ …Our fathers brought forth upon this continent, a new nation, conceived in liberty, and dedicated to the proposition, that ALL MEN ARE CREATED EQUAL!”

 You see Mr. Lincoln, a lot of people are angry and the union is again splitting apart, much like it was when you were elected to office.
 I think our people have forgotten those words.
 We are still a relatively new nation, but the dedication to liberty and that proposition you made, don’t seem to be as important to many of our citizens, as they were when our fathers did this work, nor even when you uttered these words.